mcmullinboy15/crossover-js/README.md

 ## Developers Welcome!!

-Dive in and experience the future of web development!

-Feel free to modify or expand upon this as needed!
+Dive in and feel free to modify or expand upon this as needed!

 ## Table of Contents